geoffxiao/CS283/H3/README.txt

 --------------------------------------------------------------------------------------------------
 Testing:

-To test the program I wrote a Bash script that performs the same procedures as the C program.
+To test the program I wrote a Bash script 'Test' that performs the same procedures as the C program.
 The script uses the Bash `sed` command.
 The Bash script replaces `find` with `replace` and if there are no instances of `find`, the script replaces `prefix` with `find``prefix`.
 The Bash script then puts the processed files into a folder called 'testing'.

-The Bash script is called 'bash-H3' and takes the same three commandline arguments as my program 'H3'.
-	To run: >> bash-H3 find replace prefix

 The Bash script 'Test' takes three commandline arguments `find`, `replace`, and `prefix`.
-'Test' runs my 'H3' C program and the 'bash-H3' Bash script using these arguments and compares the results using `diff`.
+'Test' runs my 'H3' C program and the Bash sed commands using these three arguments and compares the resulting files using `diff`.
 If there is no output from 'Test' the C program and Bash script produced the same files.
-The stdout log from the 'H3' C program are placed into a file called H3-output.
+When 'Test' is run the stdout log from the 'H3' C program is placed into a file called H3-output.
 	To run: >> Test find replace prefix